Pumpkin Spice Roasted Pumpkin Seeds are a great way to make use of all those leftover pumpkin seeds from carving pumpkins.

 For the Pumpkin Spice

-- 1 tsp xylitol or erythritol sweetener (optional)
+- 1 teaspoon xylitol or erythritol sweetener (optional)

 - Wash and rinse the pumpkin seeds in plenty of water, removing any pumpkin flesh and then lay on kitchen towel to dry (this is best done overnight)